 Indexes and Databases help you find articles written on a subject or by a particular author and lead you to up-do-date research.

 TIP: To access resources available to Rutgers users, visit Indexes and Databases and log in with your Rutgers NetID when prompted.

 Agricola covers all aspects of agriculture including: agriculture, agronomy, biology, chemistry, crop management, ecology, feed science, fertilizers, food and nutrition, and more.
 Agricola contains citations to over 3.7 million records, both in English and non-English.

 A comprehensive index to life science and biomedical research.

 CAB Abstracts, a subset of CAB Direct, is a comprehensive database in the applied life sciences, covering the significant research and development literature in agriculture, animal and veterinary sciences, environmental sciences, human health, food and nutrition, leisure and tourism, microbiology and parasitology and plant sciences.

 Produced by the U.S. National Library of Medicine, the MEDLINE database is widely recognized as the premier source for bibliographic and abstract coverage of biomedical literature.

-PubMed is a service of the US National Library of Medicine® that: Provides free access to MEDLINE®, the NLM® database of indexed citations and abstracts to medical, nursing, dental, veterinary, health care, and preclinical sciences journal articles.
-Includes additional selected life sciences journals not in MEDLINE.
-This resource offers access to several full-text articles on food science and nutrition.
+A service of the US National Library of Medicine®, it provides access to MEDLINE®, the NLM® database of indexed citations and abstracts to medical, nursing, dental, veterinary, health care, and pre-clinical sciences journal articles.
+It offers access to full-text articles on food science and nutrition.